-Overall, the 2020 results for the General Fund resulted in an operating surplus of \$3.8 million, after the transfer of net assets from the trust assurance program to the Lawyers Indemnity Fund.
-Revenues were higher than expected, particularly in the areas of practice fees, application fees, and trust administration fees.
-Operating expenses decreased over the prior year primarily due to lower staffing costs, and decreased travel, event, and office costs as a result of the COVID-19 pandemic.
+Overall, the 2021 results for the General Fund resulted in an operating surplus of \$3.7 million, after the transfer of net assets from the trust assurance program to the Lawyers Indemnity Fund.
+Revenues were higher than expected, particularly in the areas of practice fees, trust administration fees, and electronic filing revenue.
+Operating expenses increased over the prior year primarily due to increases in travel, meetings, events and office occupancy costs over 2020.
+In 2020, these costs were much lower as a result of the Covid-19 pandemic.